Jack

 Jack's Story

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
-There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
+There are resident dogs, cats, a pig, cows, goats, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, bobcat, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
-Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
+Some do well, others will do better in a more quiet environment.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
-There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
+There are resident dogs, cats, a pig, cows, goats, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, bobcat, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
-Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
+Some do well, others will do better in a more quiet environment.